bhawesh2002/archive-org-script/Readme.md

 ```
 Arrow Keys: Navigate up and down through files and folders.

-Spacebar: Select files/folders.
+Spacebar: Select or Deselect files/folders.

 Enter: Confirm your selection and proceed to download.
 ```
 Scroll down to view the complete controls

-### 5. Selecting Files/Folders
+### 5. Selecting or Deselecting Files/Folders
 When in File Browser navigate to the desired file or folder using the arrow keys.
 Press the `spacebar` to select it.
 You can select multiple items if needed.
-Selected items will be appended with a cyan asterisk (*)
+Selected items will be appended with a cyan asterisk (*).
+To deselect an item, press the `spacebar` again.

 ### 6. Initiating Downloads
 Once you have selected the files and folders you want to download, press `Enter` to start the download process.
 The script will begin downloading the selected items.